KevinDeNotariis/tutorial/README.md

 };
 ```

-in `routes/index.js` we need to serve this route, so import it:
+in `routes/index.js` we need to serve this route, so let's import it:

 ```js
 const homeRoute = require("./home");